• Skip to main content

 A Bit About Copyrights

 As of 2020, printed works from 1924 and earlier may become part of the public domain.
-Generally speaking, a work gets 95 years of protection after its original publication date.
+Generally speaking, a job gets 95 years of protection after its original publication date.
 After that, the work becomes part of the public domain.
 At which point, people are free to copy and distribute the material as they see fit.

 Scanners